Super Bowl Betting — Why I took the Chiefs, and what we can learn from it.

 Also, the Chiefs sure did move the ball on the ground, to the tune of 158 yards on 26 carries (6.1 ypc).
 And that vaunted Philadelphia pass rush, one of the most prolific in NFL history, sacked Mahomes exactly NEVER.
 So the two things the Eagles did best – running the ball and rushing the passer – failed them for the most part.

-Even having said all that, for the Chiefs to come away with the victory, they needed the aid of a turnover return for a touchdown, the longest punt return in Super Bowl history, and a disputed pass interference call on their final drive that enabled them to run the clock almost all the way down.
+Despite all other factors, the Chiefs relied on a turnover return for a touchdown and the longest punt return in Super Bowl history.
+Additionally, a disputed pass interference call on their final drive played a crucial role in securing their victory.

 So not everything in a given analysis fits like a glove.